create3000/x_ite/docs/_posts/components/CubeMapTexturing/GeneratedCubeMapTexture.md

 GeneratedCubeMapTexture defines a cubic environment map that sources its data from internally generated images.
 The viewpoint of the generated texture is the location and orientation of the associated geometry in world space.

-The GeneratedCubeMapTexture node belongs to the **CubeMapTexturing** component and its container field is *texture.* It is available since X3D version 3.0 or later.
+The GeneratedCubeMapTexture node belongs to the **CubeMapTexturing** component and its default container field is *texture.* It is available since X3D version 3.0 or later.

 ## Hierarchy